jtmcg/goblin-trouble/dramatisPersonae.md

 ### Obituary
+Those who have followed the Party for one reason or another and lost their lives along the way...
+May their deaths not be in vain!

 | Name | Relevance | Cause of Death |
 | ---- | --------- | -------------- |
 | Dworic | Dwarven companion that recruited us to save the dam (episode 4).
 Friend of Tordek | Displacer Beast Tentacle on the road between the Wizard Tower and Whitemeadow |

 ### Whitemeadow
+The beginning of the story, Whitemeadow is the town Merrick was in when the Calamity occurred.
+About a month later, Fizz came wandering in to town just in time to embark on an adventure with Merrick to save a young girl from goblin kidnappers.
+Thus, the Party was formed.

 | Name | Relevance | Relations | Description |
 | ---- | --------- | --------- | ----------- |